 Lead by Example

 Children take all their cues from us; they are constantly watching and mirroring our process.
 This is built into their DNA; a form of neurological software that organically supports development.
 The best place to start is with the present moment.
 Whatever you are going through as a family may need to be accepted and verbalized.
 We are all still grieving the mounting losses that have occurred since life stopped being “normal”.
 All the while, every family has continued to grapple with life’s usual challenges.
-Acknowledging our lived experience allows us to be more present with our children and loved ones.
+Acknowledging our lived experiences allows us to be more present with our children and loved ones.
 This phenomenon is known as the acceptance paradox.
 Accepting something is the first step to changing it.

 As parents, we may need the routine reset just as much as our children.
 Parents often struggle to take care of themselves.
 We can become so focused on caring for others that we forget about ourselves.
 A few of the most important areas of self-care are sleep, nutrition, exercise, hydration, prayer, and a healthy media diet.
 It’s so easy to get burnt out as a parent; focusing on making small improvements to self-care can go a long way.
 You can think about it as a way to optimize your capacity as a parent which can prevent future struggle.
 You might need to move your workout to a new time, sneak away for 10 minutes of prayer, fill your water bottle up the night before, or grab some healthy frozen meals for those afternoon cravings.
 Do your best and remember that you’re important too!